Images from

 Towards the end of the school year 1981, I finished gathering the items necessary for my trip to the Appalachian Trail.
 I ordered some guide books early in the year as part of my preparations.
 I bought my boots, backpack, stove and cook-kit, and thought I was ready to go.

-I was not home for more than a few days after finishing finals when it was time to be driven down to Georgia to begin the” Adventure of a Lifetime”.
-My brother Carl drove me down in what appears in the photo to be our grey Oldsmobile.
-I believe it was the first brand new vehicle that my mom had ever owned (other than the van dad bought for the business).
-This was the first time I had really gone backpacking, I did not really count the trips around Carbondale picking up aluminum cans, or those taken with the Shawnee Mountaineers climbing club.
-I don’t really know what my folks thought about the undertaking, but mom had become quite involved with it since she would be the one who would be sending me whatever I needed.
+I was not home for more than a few days after finishing finals before it was time to be driven down to Georgia to begin the” Adventure of a Lifetime”.
+My brother Carl drove me down in what appears in a photo to be our grey Oldsmobile.
+I believe it was the first brand new vehicle that my family had ever owned (other than the van dad bought for the business).
+This would be the first time I had really gone backpacking - I did not really count the trips around Carbondale picking up aluminum cans, or those taken with the Shawnee Mountaineers climbing club.
+I don’t really know what my folks thought about the undertaking, but Mom had become quite involved with it since she would be the one who would be sending me whatever I needed.
 Dad never did say much.

 We arrived at Amicalola Falls State Park in Georgia, where the approach trail begins, on May 16.
 The approach trail is the trail that leads you to the Appalachian Trail (A.T.) which begins on the summit of Springer Mountain.
 I unloaded what little I had from the trunk of the car, which amounted to my backpack and the contents therein.
 Over the next few months that would be all that I had - or really needed.
-For a short time we explored the ranger station, signed the register, took a few photos, and then after saying our goodbyes, I trudged off up the approach trail with my sister until we reached the top of the Falls.
+For a short time we explored the ranger station, signed the register, and took a few photos.
+After saying our goodbyes, I trudged off up the approach trail with my sister, who followed me until we reached the top of the Falls.
 After this point I would be traveling alone, or so I thought anyway.
 I set off carrying way too much weight, but thinking this was normal.
 I also wore boots that even though I had them for over a year, were apparently not totally broken in yet.
 (In those days boots were made of very thick leather and took a long time to break in.)
 What I did have was determination and desire, but would that be enough?

 I began my hike at 1:56pm.

-When I began the Approach trail, it was overcast, and a cool 56 – 60 up?
+When I began the Approach trail, it was overcast, and a cool 56 – 60 degrees.

 Gonzo!
 Appalachian Trail Journals ©1981